 Other than that, the only rule for summer in New York is simple: don’t wear sandals.
 New Yorkers don’t wear sandals, even when it’s hot, for one very good reason: New York is gross.
 If you wear sandals your feet will be covered in grime, muck, and grit.

 Seriously.
 Sandals are nasty.
-Stay cool with a lightweight pair of Toms shoes instead.
+Stay cool with a lightweight pair of sneakers instead.

 Oh, and always bring a swimsuit.
 Coney Island is awesome.

 What to Wear in NYC

 Packing for New York isn’t that hard.
 Fill your travel backpack with good neutral, dark merino wool t-shirts or henley shirts and a few pairs of comfy, fitted travel pants.
-Then add a pop of color with a flannel shirt, wool hat, scarf, or other accessory.
+Then add a pop of color with a flannel shirt, wool hat, scarf, or another accessory.

 - Layers Are Essential: Pack enough lightweight clothing to layer and change as the temperature (or situation) shifts